American vs European Roulette- What’s the difference?

 Optional “En Prison” Rules for European Versions

 The “En Prison” option is one of the criteria, alongside “La Partage,” that transforms the European wheel into French roulette.
+Both rules apply to outside bets, meaning any wagering possibility inscribed on the betting table does not contain each number.

 “En Prison”

 “En Prison” means having a second try if the ball lands on zero.
 It’s a second spin that heightens the player’s chances.
 But players will lose the entire wagered sum if the ball does not land on the wagered combination.
+This rule always applies to French roulette, but sometimes it is also allowed in the European variant.

 “La Partage”